jelibolili/DATA-ANALYST-BOOTCAMP-28-HOURS_ALEX-THE-ANALYST/Data_Fundamentals.md

 - It ensures you have the raw material needed to make informed decisions.
 - It helps you identify trends, patterns, and opportunities.
 - It lays the foundation for data quality, poor collection leads to inaccurate results.

+#### DATA PIPELINE
+System that automates the movement of data from one place to another while often transforming it along the way.

+**ETL Pipeline (Extact, Transform, Load)**

+An ETL Pipeline is the process used to move data from raw sources to a final destination (Data Warehouse).
+- **Extract:** Pulling raw data from various sources (Source 1, Source 2, Source 3).
+- **Transform:** Cleaning and processing the raw data in a staging area to convert it into a structured, prepared format.
+- **Load:** Moving the prepared and cleaned data into a Data Warehouse.

+The Goal of ETL:
+Once the ETL process is complete and the data is safely stored in the Data Warehouse, it is ready for Analysis.
+This is where Data Analysts step in to query the data, find trends, and produce actionable results or insights.